SocietyForArtisticResearch/rc-pandoc-help/04-A-footnotes.md

 ### Viewing the References

-References are listen on the META page of an expostion, at the bottom.
+References are listed on the META page of an expostion, at the bottom.